percona/pmm-doc/docs/manage/amazon-rds-settings.md

 First of all, ensure that there is the minimal latency between PMM Server and the Amazon RDS instance.

-Network connectivity can become an issue for Prometheus to scrape metrics with 1 second resolution.
+Network connectivity can become an issue for VictoriaMetrics to scrape metrics with 1 second resolution.
 We strongly suggest that you run PMM Server on AWS (Amazon Web Services) in the same availability zone as Amazon RDS instances.

 It is crucial that *enhanced monitoring* be enabled for the Amazon RDS DB instances you intend to monitor.